nickhughes34/Voting-over-Blockchain/README.md

 Authers: Nicholas Hughes, Franklin Muhuni, Harsimran Gill<br><br>

 <b>Description:</b><br>
-This application takes a persons vote and adds it to the blockchain which allows for safe and secure voting.<br><br>
+This application takes a persons vote and adds it to the blockchain which allows for safe and secure voting.<br>

 <b>Files:</b><br>
 MITSBlockchain_Final_Project.py <- Has the python code that processes votes on the blockchain<br>